mactrz/KainosBackend/README.md

 ## Running the application

-To start the client app run `mvn spring-boot:run`.
+To start the backend app run `mvn spring-boot:run`.

 To run unit tests use `mvn test`.